 When Should I Wash My Pans?

+One final thing to remember, after a good cleaning, add a little vegetable oil or bacon grease and season your pan before putting it away.
 Always wipe any excess oil from the pans or skillets and then you may store them away until next use.
 This is a good habit to get into for the best iron skillet cleaning care!